bobbyhiddn/Magi_CLI/README.md

 8. **Unseen_Servant**: Enlist an ethereal ally to cast spells at regular intervals.
 Can invoke any '.spell' scroll on a schedule.
 This command schedules a spell to be cast on a regular basis, allowing you to automate tasks by running any '.spell' file on a schedule.
 (WIP)

 9.  **Arcane_Intellect**: Seek answers from an AI oracle like GPT-4.
 This will default to calling the GPT-4 API, but the option to use local LLMs is available.
 I will default it to an LLM called WizardCoder, which is a GPT-4 model trained on code.
 This command will allow you to generate code to .spell files or ask questions about code or files.
 (WIP)

+10. **Exile** - Banish a file or directory to the /tmp or C:\temp directory in a realm called .exile.
+This allows for the removal of a file from your root directory without getting rid of it completely.
+(WIP)

 ### Grimoire Structure